andrewmcdan/Survival-Guide/book/part-09-power-light-and-electronics/02-charging-and-generation.md

 - Use proper inverters/USB adapters; avoid overloading the cigarette/accessory socket.
 - CO risk: Never idle in enclosed spaces; ensure tailpipe is clear of snow/debris.

+Sizing & etiquette
+- Alternators can supply tens of amps, but accessory sockets are usually limited to ~10–15 A; inverters can trip fuses.
+Prefer direct 12 V USB‑C PD adapters when possible.
+- Keep loads modest while idling; a running vehicle is not a generator substitute.

 ## Solar Panel Regulators
 Solar for steady daytime charging.